Continuous and other finitely generated canonical cofinal maps on ultrafilters: Iterated Fubini products of ultrafilters represented as ultrafilters generated by -trees on fronts

 Fubini products of ultrafilters on base set $\om$ are commonly viewed as ultrafilters on base set $\om\times\om$.
 As was pointed out to us by Todorcevic, Fubini products of nonprincipal ultrafilters on base set $\om$ may also be viewed as ultrafilters on base set $[\om]^2$.
 This view leads well to precise investigations of ultrafilters constructed by iterating the Fubini product construction.
 In this section, we review Fubini products of ultrafilters and countable iterations of this construction.
-After reviewing the notion of front and introducing the new notion of flat-top front, we then show how every ultrafilter obtained by iterating the Fubini product construction can be viewed as an ultrafilter generated by certain subtrees of a base set which is a tree, particularly a flat-top front.
-This section is a primer for the work in Section \ref{sec.Fubit}.
+After reviewing the notion of front, we then show how every ultrafilter obtained by iterating the Fubini product construction can be viewed as an ultrafilter generated by certain subtrees of a base set which is a tree, and in particular, a front.
+This section is a primer for the work in Section \ref{sec.BasicCofinalFubit}.